 Dyslexia or reading issues do not mean your child is less intelligent or damaged.
 Dyslexia is a neurological difference.
 This means the brain works in a different way from most people's brains, and that can come with advantages as well as disadvantages.

-Your child might need to learn differently from other children or may have problems such as visual stress that can be diagnosed and treated to help them reach their potential.
+Your child might need to learn differently from other children or may have problems such as impaired visuomotor control that can be diagnosed and treated to help them reach their potential.

-If you would like to talk to us about assessing your child for visual stress please send us an email or send us a message on Facebook.
+If you would like to talk to us about assessing your child for visual problems please send us an email or send us a message on Facebook.

 Frequently asked questions

-What are the signs my child might be suffering from visual stress?
+What are the signs my child might be suffering from visual problems?